gerald-ftk/OpenSAMAnnotator/DOCS.md

 ### Viewing Classes

-1. Go to **Classes** view
-2. See all classes in current dataset
+Go to **Classes** to see all classes in the current dataset with name, colour, annotation count, and image count.
-3. Each class shows:
-   - Name
-   - Color (for visualization)
-   - Annotation count
-   - Image count

-### Extract Classes to New Dataset
+### Extract Classes to a New Dataset

-Extract specific classes into a separate dataset:
+Pull a subset of classes into a standalone dataset:

-1. Select classes to extract (checkbox)
+1. Check the classes to extract
-2. Click **"Extract Selected"**
+2. Click **Extract Selected**
-3. Enter new dataset name
+3. Enter a name for the new dataset
 4. Choose output format
-5. Click **"Extract"**
+5. Click **Extract**

-**Use Case**: You have a dataset with 80 classes but only need 5 for your project.

 ### Delete Classes

-Remove unwanted classes and their annotations:
+Remove classes and all their annotations:

-1. Select classes to delete
+1. Check the classes to delete
-2. Click **"Delete Selected"**
+2. Click **Delete Selected**
-3. Confirm the action
-4. All annotations of those classes are removed
+3. Confirm — all annotations of those classes are permanently removed

-**Use Case**: Remove background detections or irrelevant classes.

 ### Merge Classes

-Combine multiple classes into one:
+Collapse multiple class names into one:

-1. Select classes to merge (2+)
+1. Check the classes to merge (2 or more)
-2. Click **"Merge Selected"**
+2. Click **Merge Selected**
-3. Enter target class name
+3. Enter the target class name
-4. Choose which class name to use, or enter new
-5. Click **"Merge"**
+4. Click **Merge**

-**Use Case**: Merge "car", "automobile", "vehicle" into single "vehicle" class.

-### Rename Classes
+Example: merging `car`, `automobile`, `vehicle` → `vehicle`

-Rename a single class:
+### Rename a Class

-1. Click the edit icon next to class name
+Click the edit icon next to any class name, type the new name, and press Enter.
-2. Enter new name
-3. Press Enter or click Save

-### Add New Classes
+### Add a Class

-Add classes for manual annotation:

-1. Click **"+ Add Class"**
-2. Enter class name
-3. Optionally set color
-4. Class is now available in annotation tools
+Click **+ Add Class**, enter a name, and optionally set a colour.
+The class is immediately available in the annotation tools.

 ---